Useful Links & Login Info

 Haligonians are regularly buttonholed by pollsters seeking thier opinions on all kinds of products from political parties to booze.

-One of thes days surveyors will question local movie audiences as they line up outside a theatre:
+One of these days surveyors will question local movie audiences as they line up outside a theatre:

 “Good afternoon, sir, I’m with Mindless Movie Marketing.
 We’d like to ask you and your family a few questions.
 First, are you a regular movie-goer?”

-“Yes, we’re typical nuclear family members trying to enliven our tawdry, lower0middle-class existance by taking in a few thrills on Saturday afternoon.”
+“Yes, we’re typical nuclear family members trying to enliven our tawdry, lower-middle-class existence by taking in a few thrills on Saturday afternoon.”

 “Because, I’m a product of the TV generation and can barely read or write.
-But I am very visually sopohisticated and so are my illiterate kids.”
+But I am visually sophisticated and so are my illiterate kids.”

-“No, not particualrly.
+“No, not particularly.
 I just like to see lots of action.
 My kids don’t even care about that.
-All you have to do is flash a bunch of bright colors and play some rock music.
+All you have to do is flash a bunch of bright colours and play some rock music.
 That quietens ’em right down.”

 “But what about sex and violence?
 Don’t you want orgies with whips and midgets?”
-Or how about someoby’s brains being mashed to a pulp?”
+Or how about somebody’s brains being mashed to a pulp?”

-“Well that stuff is okay, but my favorite kind of violence is a bunch of shiny space ships blowing up in all different colors with great, big booming noises.”
+“Well that stuff is okay, but my favourite kind of violence is a bunch of shiny space ships blowing up in all different colours with great, big booming noises.”

 “Yup.
 Red, green, blue— as long as they’re bright.”